garrandall/popular-music-data/tracks/don-t-let-go-isaac-hayes.md

 (Don't let go)
 (Don't let go)

-Ooh-ee, mmm this feelin' is killin' me
+Oh-ee, mmm this feelin' is killin' me
 Aaaw shucks
 Well, I wouldn't stop for a million bucks
 (I love you so)